 Courtesy of a fellow tripper who took these shots from a Victoria Falls helicopter tour

 Since we’re already in Zambia, the Victoria Falls was a must visit.
 From Lusaka, my fellow trippers and I took a domestic flight to Livingstone where we stationed ourselves for 4D 3N to explore the Victoria Falls and Chobe National Park in Botswana.
-Read about our experience on Proflight Zambia here.
+Read about our flight in Proflight Zambia from Lusaka to Livingstone.

 Prior to setting off, we pre-booked a tour beforehand to the Falls on the Zimbabwean side at US$70.
 But it really wasn’t difficult to get to the Falls if you are in either town.
 As a quick gauge, we took a cab from Victoria Falls on Zambia side back to Livingstone for US$7.
 Admission fees on the Zimbabwean side is US$30 for foreign nationals and US$20 on the Zambian side.